-Plan objective SA obje ectiv e 1.
+Plan objective SA obje ectiv е 1.
 Health 2.
 Services 3.
 Housing 4.
 Energy 5.
 Transport, air 6.
 Soil, land 7.
 Water 8.
 Landscape 9.
 Biodiversity 10.
 Economy 11.
 Heritage 12.
 Green Belt 13.
-Communities use is made of available land both within and beyond the main towns.
-To protect and support the role of the Green Belt through a strategic review and to identify limited strategic Green Belt release to enable the delivery of the Plan whilst reinforcing the role and integrity of the Green Belt for future Plan periods.
+Communities and beyond the main towns.
+6. To protect and support the role of the Green Belt through a strategic review and to identify limited strategic Green Belt release to enable the delivery of the Plan whilst reinforcing the role and integrity of the Green Belt for future Plan periods.
 0 0 + + ? ? ? ? ? + + + ?
-7. To help resolve the traffic issues in Kidderminster by the provision of an alternative route for through-traffic and to enhance the availability and versatility of rail-based services. + + + 0 + ? ? ? ? + + - ?
-8. To maximise opportunities for the inclusion of green infrastructure and heritage assets into high quality development in order to provide a good quality of life and maximise the benefits of walking and cycling. + + + + + + ? + + 0 + + +
+7. To help resolve the traffic issues in Kidderminster by the provision of an alternative route for through-traffic and to enhance the availability and versatility of rail-based services. + + + 0 + ? ? ? ? + + ı ?
+8. To maximise opportunities for the inclusion of green infrastructure and heritage assets into high quality development in order to provide a good quality of life and maximise the benefits of walking and cycling. + + + + + + e- + + 0 + + +